 Regardless of funding type, if the student does not provide a Commercial Learner's Permit (CLP) within 28 calendar days of starting the program or does not progress in the program after starting, the student will be reversed and is liable for a non-refundable amount no less than \$1,170.
 All students are liable for the \$1,100 Other Charges and \$70 Registration Fee if student fails to begin training.
-Beyond the initial 30 hours of in-course training, pursuant to Texas Education Code §132.061, the minimum refund of the remaining tuition and fees will be the pro rata portion of tuition, fees, and other charges that the number of hours remaining in the portion of the course or program for which the student has been charged after the effective date of termination bears to the total number of hours in the portion of the course or program for which the student has been charged, except that a student may not collect a refund if the student has completed 75 percent or more of the total number of hours in the portion of the effective date of termination.
+Beyond the initial 30 hours of in-course training, pursuant to Texas Education Code §132.061, the minimum refund of the remaining tuition and fees will be the pro rata portion of tuition, fees, and other charges that the number of hours remaining in the portion of the course or program for which the student has been charged after the effective date of termination bears to the total number of hours in the portion of the course or program for which the student has been charged, except that a student may not collect a refund if the student has completed 75 percent or more of the total number of hours in the portion of the program for which the student has been charged on the effective date of termination.